jcfr/SlicerQuickModelAlign/README.md

 ## Tutorial
 - Start 3D Slicer
 - Switch to "Quick Align" module
+- Load the two 3D model files (supports .ply format only - for now) being compared on the left tab
+- Click 'Load Models': The two models will be reduced to point-cloud based representation, ready for alignment
+- Click 'Align Models': Wait about 5 seconds for software to run alignment & analysis
+- Inspect results:

 ## Visualize and Analyze results
 There are 3 display modes to visualize and analyze the comparison results